Bring your own device: Additional policies

 BYOD policies can vary greatly from organization to organization depending on the concerns, risks, threats, and culture, so differ in the level of flexibility given to employees to select device types.
 Some policies dictate a narrow range of devices; others allow a broader range of devices.
 Related to this, policies can be structured to prevent IT from having an unmanageable number of different device types to support.
 It is also important to state clearly which areas of service and support are the employees' responsibilities versus the company's responsibility.

 BYOD users may get help paying for their data plans with a stipend from their company.
 The policy may also specify whether an employee is paid overtime for answering phone calls or checking email after hours or on weekends.
 Additional policy aspects may include how to authorize use, prohibited use, perform systems management, handle policy violations, and handle liability issues.

 For consistency and clarity, BYOD policy should be integrated with the overall security policy and the acceptable use policy.
 To help ensure policy compliance and understanding, a user communication and training process should be in place and ongoing.

+Regulatory considerations

+BYOD practices raise significant regulatory compliance challenges, particularly in industries subject to data protection mandates that extend to personal devices used for work purposes.
+For example, in the US, the Health Insurance Portability and Accountability Act (HIPAA) Security Rule requires covered entities to implement access controls on all devices that access protected health information, including personal devices.
+Disposal and re-use of devices which may contain such information are also regulated.